George Scott III

 George Scott III (October 16, 1953 - August 5, 1980) was a bass player for several New York City bands during the No Wave era.
-He was a founding member of 8-Eyed Spy and the Raybeats, and he worked with James Chance and the Contortions, James White and the Blacks, Human Switchboard, and John Cale, among others.
+He was a founding member of Jack Ruby, 8-Eyed Spy and the Raybeats, and he worked with James Chance and the Contortions, James White and the Blacks, Human Switchboard, and John Cale, among others.

 Biography

 George Leonard Scott III was born in Burlington, Iowa on October 16, 1953.
 He moved to Sarasota, Florida when he was a teenager, and attended high school there.
 One of his classmates was Paul Reubens, better known as Pee Wee Herman.
 Scott was interested in film and stage work at this point, and he was planning to pursue a career of some type in film.

 Scott moved to New York City around 1975.
 Shortly after getting there, he took an interest in the burgeoning punk music scene with bands such as Television and the Patti Smith Group.
 He eventually bought a bass guitar and joined Boris Policeband and Randy Cohen in an early no wave band called Jack Ruby, named after the man who assassinated Lee Harvey Oswald.
 Jack Ruby intrigued other musicians in their scene and recorded demo tapes, including for Epic Records, that later influenced Thurston Moore of Sonic Youth.
 Decades later, the band was brought to the attention of the musical mainstream, and an album was issued after Scott's early roommate Gary Reese persisted in urging Scott's brother to unearth numerous tapes from the collection Scott had left in his family's possession.